A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: User Study

 \end{enumerate}

-After the experiment, we collected three types of data with the same starting and ending times: head-tracking, motion, and physiological data. \Cref{tab:raw data} summarizes the collected data from the integrated HMD's sensors and Empatica E4 wristband.
+We gathered three distinct sets of data, each of which shared the same starting and ending times: head-tracking, motion, and physiological data.
+The data collected from the integrated sensors of the HMD and Empatica E4 wristband are summarized in \autoref{tab:raw data}.